 States should ensure that adaptation and mitigation measures supported by international climate finance mechanisms and international organizations respect and protect children’s rights, including through the integration of standards and procedures to assess the risk of harm to children in conjunction with new climate-related projects, and to take measures to mitigate risks of such harm in compliance with the Convention and the Optional Protocols.
 States should furthermore cooperate to support the establishment and implementation of procedures and mechanisms to provide access to effective remedies for violations of children’s rights in this context.

-States should cooperate in good faith in the establishment of global responses addressing climate-related loss and damage suffered by the most vulnerable countries, paying particular attention to safeguarding the rights of children in light of their specific vulnerabilities to climate-related risks, and addressing the devastating impact of both sudden- and slow-onset forms of climate disruption on children and their communities.
+States should cooperate in good faith in the establishment of global responses averting, minimizing and addressing loss and damage suffered by the most vulnerable countries, paying particular attention to safeguarding the rights of children in light of their specific vulnerabilities to climate-related risks, and addressing the devastating impact of both sudden- and slow-onset forms of climate disruption on children and their communities.

 VI.
 Climate change